 - Consider state factors: You must carry at least state minimum limits to drive legally in Idaho, but you may also want to consider additional location specific factors.
 For example, if you store your car outside and live in an area prone to storms, you may want to consider purchasing comprehensive coverage.
 If you travel often, roadside assistance coverage may be a good option.

 If you are not sure what coverages you should purchase, talking to a licensed agent may be helpful.

 Car insurance discounts in Idaho

-Nearly every insurance provider in Idaho offers policy discounts.
-When shopping for the cheapest best car insurance in Idaho offers, ask what discounts you may qualify for.
-Here are a few popular discounts for each of our top four insurance companies in Idaho.
+Nearly every insurance provider in Idaho offers at least a few policy discounts.
+When shopping for car insurance in Idaho, you may want to ask each car insurance company that you get quotes from what discounts you may qualify for.
+Here are a few popular discounts in Idaho: